Causal Multi-fidelity Surrogate Forward and Inverse Models for ICF Implosions: Introduction

 Second, we use the MF surrogate to solve inverse problems related to estimating a target's external laser drive, in the form of a temperature source $T_r(t)$, from observed dynamics in \Cref{sec:param-nn}.
-In \Cref{subsec:dense-nn} we first consider estimating drives from entire interface trajectories using an LSTM-encoder NN, and demonstrate cycle consistency of the surrogate forward model from \Cref{sec:forward} and the inverse model.
+In \Cref{subsec:dense-nn} we first consider estimating drives from entire interface trajectories using \revtwo{a sequence-to-static encoder NN, comprised of a Long Short-Term Memory (LSTM) network and attention pooling}, and demonstrate cycle consistency of the surrogate forward model from \Cref{sec:forward} and the inverse model.
 However, in experimental settings, only a small number of temporal snapshots of the capsule are available, and the specific times at which the snapshots are captured are design variables that are costly to tune.
 Thus, in \Cref{subsec:sparse-nn}, we develop a framework to simultaneously learn optimal discrete times at which to sample interface data, and then perform drive estimation from radius snapshots at those times.
 Although velocity is typically unavailable in experimental settings, to determine if this additional snapshot information improves drive estimation, we apply dynamic and global selection-based NNs using both radius and velocity snapshots.